About the Museum

 Since 1951, exhibitions presented by the Museum have been varied with shows ranging from individual artists to specific types of art.
 Some of the notable highlights include: The Artful Teapot: 20th Century Expressions from the Kamm Collection; Architecture for Dogs; Frank E. Cummings III: Jeweled Harmony in Wood; Masterworks: Defining a New Narrative; and Vitality And Verve: Transforming The Urban Landscape.

-The Museum also offers a myriad of nearly free educational programs for both children and adults including KidsVisions, a visual arts curriculum, which serves all 5th grades students from the Long Beach Unified School District.
+The Museum also offers a myriad of free or reduced-cost educational programs for both children and adults.
+KidsVisions serves every grade 5 student in Long Beach Unified School District each year.

 The Long Beach Museum of Art and the KidsVisions Arts Education Program is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission.

 LBMA is a 501(c)3 nonprofit organization and has earned the highest possible 4-star rating from Charity Navigator, America’s largest independent charity evaluator.